sherry9788/stock_prediction_NaN/README.md

 What’s your strategy in crawling Twitter data and describe what you plan to get

 6. Methods description (detailed steps)
+- Also crawl the stock price and use it to train the related tweets for a certain time period

 7. Experiments design and Evaluation